OpenZeppelin/compound-monitoring/governance/README.md

     - Address of GovernorBravo contract
     - Voter address
     - Number of votes cast by voter
-    - Reason accompanying vote
+    - Reason string that accompanies vote
-    - Initial line of proposal description
+    - First line of proposal description

 <!-- -->
 - AE-COMP-GOVERNANCE-PROPOSAL-CANCELED